 Most credits are transferrable to other institutions, but it is up to the discretion of each institution to determine whether credit will be given.

 Yes, in past summers students have visited colleges and universities in the New England area on a weekly basis.
 Such visits have included Harvard University, M.I.T., Brown University, Tufts University, Boston University, and Northeastern University.

 Student enroll in the for-credit Boston College Experience Students will meet on a regular basis with academic advisors in the Woods College of Advancing Studies, and they can also seek out aid from their resident assistants throughout the program as needed.

 Yes.
 We consider curfew to be the time by which students must be in the residence hall.
 Sunday - Thursday the curfew is 10:00pm, Friday - Saturday the curfew is 11:00pm.
 All students must be in their rooms by 12:00 AM.

 Students may leave campus but must notify a BCE staff member of their destination prior to leaving campus and must be accompanied by at least two other students.

-Parents may visit their student during their program but must notify the BCE Program Director if they will be taking the student off-campus.
+Parents may visit their student during their program but must notify the BCE Program On-Call staff if they will be taking the student off-campus.

-Students can visit relatives or family friends but must complete the check out process with the Program Director one business day in advance.
+Students can visit relatives or family friends but must complete the check out process with the Program On-Call staff one business day in advance.
 We strongly encourage students to remain on-campus with their peers for the duration of the program, as the six weeks do pass quickly.

 We can be reached by email at email@example.com or by phone at 617-552-3900.